algorandfoundation/algokit-cli/docs/features/project/run.md

 ### Controlling Execution Order

-Customize command execution in workspaces for precise control:
+Customize the execution order of commands in workspaces for precise control:

 1. Define order in `.algokit.toml`: